Stape

 In your server GTM container, find the Cookie Extender tag in the gallery and add it.

-cookie extender tag
+cookie keeper tag

 • Create a new tag with the Cookie Extender type you added to your container in the last step.